 To check to see if your letters of recommendation have been turned in using Naviance 1.)
 Go to the "Colleges" tab 2.)
 "Colleges I'm Applying To" and it will show the teacher's name and if the recommendation has been completed.

 If you are applying online, no one will get a chance to proof read it for you.

 Your essay is your chance to make a personal impression - make it a good one!

 Remember that the person reading your file does not know what some of our acronyms mean.
 For example, HOSA.
 Let them know that HOSA stands for Health Occupations Students of America.
 Take the opportunity to explain what the club is about.
 Make no assumptions!
 Tell the reader about your activities!

-DON'T PANIC: If you get a note from a college saying that part of your application is missing, DON'T PANIC.
+Lastly, DON'T PANIC!: If you get a note from a college saying that part of your application is missing, DON'T PANIC.
 In all likelihood, it is at the office and simply hasn't been entered into the system yet.
 Check Naviance to see when your materials were sent, and give the college a few days to sort the mail before you request that we send a second set of documents.
 Confused?
 Questions?
 Stop into the Guidance Office and we will help!
 Or, you can call 507-634-2981.